-3) Rapid solvent exchange [Gil07].
-The silicon wafer is incubated with lipids dissolved in ethanol for 5 min.
+The sample preparation is a multi-step process.
+First a self-assembled monolayer (SAM) of tether molecules is formed on the gold surface by adsorption from an ethanolic solution of tether molecules.
+The deposition of a lipid bilayer onto the SAM will be achieved by Rapid solvent exchange [Gil07].
+The wafer is incubated with lipids dissolved in ethanol for 5 min.
 Then, the ethanol solution is rapidly within less than one second replaced by aqueous buffer.
 During this replacement, lipids which are naturally insoluble in water precipitate onto the silicon surface and form a lipid bilayer.
 This easy preparation technique usually results in a very complete lipid bilayer formation over large areas.

-For neutron reflectivity measurements the silicon substrate with the lipid bilayer has to be transferred or initially prepared in a wet cell.
+For neutron reflectivity measurements this preparation is carried out in a wet cell.
 The NCNR wet cell posses one inlet and one outlet for solvent exchanges.
-The water reservoir on-top of the prepared film is merely 400 $\mu$ m thick.
+The water reservoir on-top of the prepared film is merely $100 \, \mu \text{m}$ thick.